-44. Krüth et al. reported the possible over-anticoagulation resulting from a possible ginger-phenprocoumoun interaction (2003).
+45. Krüth et al. reported possible over-anticoagulation resulting from a ginger-phenprocoumon interaction (2004).
 A 76-year-old woman on long-term phenprocoumon therapy presented with epistaxis and an international normalized ratio (INR) of >10.
 Partial thromboplastin time (PTT) was also found to be prolonged (84.4 seconds; normal <35).
 For several weeks prior to the event, the woman had a regular ginger intake of dried ginger pieces and tea from ginger powder.
 Following treatment with vitamin K, the patient's INR and PTT returned to within therapeutic range.

-45. Young et al. investigated the synergistic effect of ginger and nifedipine on anti-platelet aggregation in healthy volunteers aged 25-60 years old and hypertensive individuals aged 35-60 years old (2006).
-In a five-part study, the two groups comprising of 10 males and 10 females were administered 75 mg of acetylsalicylic acid (ASA), 1 g of ginger, 10 mg nifedipine, 1 g dried ginger and 10 mg nifedipine in combination and 1 g dried ginger and 75 mg ASA in combination daily for one week each following a washout period (7 days following ASA administration, 10 days thereafter).
+46. Young et al. (2006) investigated the synergistic effect of ginger and nifedipine on anti-platelet aggregation in healthy volunteers aged 25-60 years old and hypertensive individuals aged 35-60 years old.
+In a five-part study, the two groups comprising 10 males and 10 females, were administered 75 mg of acetylsalicylic acid (ASA), 1 g of ginger, 10 mg nifedipine, 1 g dried ginger and 10 mg nifedipine in combination and 1 g dried ginger and 75 mg ASA in combination daily for one week each following a washout period (7 days following ASA administration, 10 days thereafter).

-46. Platelet aggregation in the presence of collagen, ADP and epinephrine was 44.1%, 44.5% and 42.1% in normal subjects and 64.2%, 67.7% and 62.9% in hypertensive patients, respectively.
-Platelet aggregation induced by collagen, ADP or epinephrine was found to be higher in hypertensive patients than normal patients.
-Following administration of ginger alone, platelet aggregation was measured as 35.2%, 37.8%, 35.9% with collagen, ADP and epinephrine respectively.
-When administered ginger and nifedipine in combination, the percentage inhibition of platelet aggregation induced by collagen, ADP and epinephrine was 79.8%, 75.2%, 69.3% respectively.
+47. Young et al. found that platelet aggregation in the presence of collagen, ADP and epinephrine was 44.1%, 44.5% and 42.1% in normal subjects, compared to 64.2%, 67.7% and 62.9% in hypertensive patients.
+Following administration of ginger alone to normal subjects, the percentage inhibition of platelet aggregation induced by collagen, ADP and epinephrine was 35.2%, 37.8%, 35.9%, respectively.
+Following nifedipine administration to such subjects, platelet aggregation induced by collagen, ADP and epinephrine was inhibited by 20.2%, 22.6% and 23.4 %, respectively.
+When normal subjects were administered ginger and nifedipine in combination platelet aggregation induced by collagen, ADP and epinephrine was inhibited by 79.8%, 75.2%, 69.3%, respectively, which values were significantly different from those with either ginger or nifedipine alone, suggesting a synergistic effect of the combined treatments.
+This synergistic effect was also seen in hypertensive patients.
+The authors concluded that ginger could potentiate the anti-platelet effect of nifedipine.

-47. Al Askar et al. (2020) investigated the effect of ginger on platelet aggregation using agonists adenosine diphosphonate, arachidonic acid, collagen, ristocetin and epinephrine.
-Forty healthy male and female participants were randomized (1:1) to consume ginger tea at an amount of 4 g powered ginger in 150 ml of boiling water once daily vs. 4 g twice daily for five consecutive days.
-Comparisons were with pre-treatment changes.
-Four grams of ginger powder administered daily resulted in reduced platelet aggregation in subjects using epinephrine only.
-No such effect was seen in the higher dose group.
-Essentially, ginger had no effect on platelet aggregation in this study.
-Platelet aggregation inhibition was found to be higher in women using arachidonic acid.
+48. AlAskar et al. (2020) investigated the effect of ginger on platelet aggregation using ADP, arachidonic acid, collagen, ristocetin and epinephrine as agonists.
+Forty healthy male and female participants (numbers of each not specified, presumably 20 of each) were randomized (20 per group) to consume ginger tea comprising either 4 g powered ginger in 150 ml of boiling water once daily or 4 g twice daily, for five days.
+Comparisons were with pre-treatment values.
+Administration of 4 or 8 g ginger powder daily for 5 days as a tea had no effect on platelet aggregation induced by any of the agonists, or than modest inhibition in the 4 g per day group with epinephrine as agonist (by 12%), Essentially, ginger had no effect on platelet aggregation in this study.

-48. Srivastava (1989) investigated the effect of fresh ginger on blood platelet thromboxane synthesis in humans.
-In a study on 7 women aged between 25-65 years, where volunteers consumed ~5g of fresh ginger for 7 days, ginger was found to inhibit eicosanoid biosynthesis in vivo.
+49. Srivastava (1989) investigated the effect of fresh ginger on blood platelet thromboxane synthesis in humans.
+In a study on 7 women aged between 25-65 years, where volunteers consumed ~5 g of fresh ginger for 7 days, ginger was found to inhibit thromboxane B2 biosynthesis in vivo by 36%.

-49. Lumb found that a dose of 2g of ginger in powder form daily produced no significant differences in platelet aggregation/function than the placebo.
-The authors concluded that previously reported effects on thromboxane synthetase activity may be dose dependent or attributed to fresh ginger (1994).
+50. Lumb (1994) found that after a single dose of 2 g of dried ginger in powder form there were no significant differences in platelet aggregation/function at 3 and 24 hours post-dose compared to those after a lactose placebo.
+The authors concluded that previously reported effects of ginger on thromboxane synthetase activity may have been due to the use of higher doses or fresh ginger.